 When Bette Midler takes the stage at the town Halloween Party, she says "Hello Salem, my name is Winifred.
 What's yours?".
-This is a take-off of the famous line, "Hello world, my name is Rose, what's yours?" that is spoken by Mama Rose in the musical "Gypsy".
+This is a take-off of the famous line, "Hello world, my name is Rose, what's yours?" spoken by Mama Rose in the musical "Gypsy".
 Midler played Mama Rose in the television version, Gypsy (1993), the same year this film was released.

 There were seven statues made of Bette Midler for the scene in which she bursts in the sunlight toward the end of the movie.
 One of the statues, along with Winnie's spell book, is housed at the Planet Hollywood restaurant in Orlando, Florida.